 I am 64 years old and was first diagnosed with Parkinson's disease in 2011.
 However, I’ve had symptoms since the mid 1990's.
 I was tested for multiple sclerosis (MS) several times and underwent numerous neurological screenings.
 Nothing showed, so my neurologist in Long Island diagnosed me with atypical migraines and fibromyalgia.

 In 2007, my husband and I moved to Israel to be near our children and grandchildren.
 We found excellent doctors and developed a wonderful medical support team.
-In 2010, I was sent to a neurologist for restless leg syndrome and tremors.
+In 2010, I was sent to a neurologist for A sleep disorder in which an uncomfortable or creepy-crawly feeling occurs in the legs while at rest, primarily at night, and causes an irresistible urge to move the legs. and tremors.
 That doctor told me that he believed that I had another condition, but would not diagnose me without more tests.
 A year later, he told me that I have Parkinson's, but that I should not consider myself to be sick.
 He told me to live my life to the fullest.

 I try to follow his advice, although my husband and I did make several changes to our lifestyle.
 We sold our home, which was in a hilly neighborhood, and moved to an apartment on floor level with no stairs to climb.
 I started to use a cane, then a walker.
 I also took on more physical activities.
 Six years later, we moved to a smaller apartment with a garden.
 Again, no stairs.